25 Jul Allen & Overy review M&A trends in the fintech sector

 The past half-decade has brought unprecedented growth to the fintech sector, with some estimates putting total investments between 2010 and 2016 at upwards of USD 130 billion.
 In this community, it almost goes without saying – fintech is the future.
 And although 2017 has seen a balancing in the volume and value of investments, the sector is still on a healthy path ahead.

 Allen & Overy, Holland FinTech member and leading European legal minds, argues that while disruption poses challenges for companies, it also creates opportunities.

 For example, recent estimates by PwC predict that at least half of all financial institutions will have acquired a fintech start-up within the coming three to five years.
 Start-up acquisitions can assist larger financial institutions to unbundle services, innovate more efficiently, and provide a wider range of solutions to their customers.

 How finance is funded is also changing.
 Newly established corporate venture units are on the rise among the major incumbents and gaining considerable traction.
 According to Allen & Overy, “The particular subsector of the fintech market that potential targets are operating in has a significant bearing on the nature of the M&A, investment or collaboration chosen.”

-Long-established functions of financial services, such as payments are quickly becoming the object of merger and acquisition deals, and activity in this space tends to be motivated along the same lines of traditional mergers & acquisitions.
+Long-established functions of financial services, such as payments, are quickly becoming the object of merger and acquisition deals, and activity in this space tends to be motivated along the same lines as traditional mergers & acquisitions.
 For novel technologies such as the blockchain, on the other hand, attention tends to garner more often along the earlier (read: riskier) stages of investment.

 Key drivers of fintech M&A